Shah Faisal Khan: Political career

 He was elected to the Provincial Assembly of Khyber Pakhtunkhwa as an independent candidate from Constituency PK-42 Hangu-I in by-polls held in August 2013.
 He received 38,391 votes and defeated an independent candidate, Syed Hussain.

 In September 2013, he joined Pakistan Tehreek-e-Insaf (PTI).

-He was re-elected to Provincial Assembly of Khyber Pakhtunkhwa as a candidate of PTI from Constituency PK-83 (Hangu-I) in 2018 Pakistani general election.
+He was re-elected to Provincial Assembly of Khyber Pakhtunkhwa as a candidate of PTI from Constituency PK-83 (Hangu-I) in the 2018 Pakistani general election.